Kipngetich1993/briankip.github.io/README.md

-# 💼 Brian Kipngetich | Data Analyst Portfolio
+# 💼 Brian Kipngetich Ngeno | Data Scientist Portfolio

 Welcome to my data analyst portfolio!
 I’m a certified data Scientist with a strong background in **SQL, Power BI, Excel, and Python**.
 This portfolio showcases some of my key projects and dashboards, built to deliver insights and solve real-world problems.